lululuyuanyuanyuanGe/LuPlayground/crewAI/guide_creator_flow/output/complete_guide.md

 **Definition**: Volatility is a measure of the price fluctuations of an asset over time.
 High volatility in a stock indicates greater risk but also the potential for higher returns.

 **Importance**:
-- **Monitoring Volatility**: Investors must be aware of a stock’s volatility to make informed decisions about risk exposure.
+- **Monitoring Volatility**: Investors must be aware of a stockï¿½s volatility to make informed decisions about risk exposure.
 Increased volatility might prompt tighter stop-loss orders or a reduction in position size.

 **Example**:
 If you invest in a technology stock known for significant price swings, recognizing its volatility can lead to more conservative risk management compared to steady blue-chip companies.